 A sampling of what the shell gives you out of the box.
 Full reference in the docs.

-ls # list with size + timestamp cd ~/projects # ~ is your home dir cp file.py bak/ tree # recursive directory tree df # flash usage edit notes.txt # open the built-in editor
+ls # list with size + timestamp tree /os # recursive directory tree rm -r /old # or rm /logs/*.txt df # flash usage download # drag files on and off over USB edit notes.txt # nano, vi and vim open the same one

 wifi connect # interactive connect wget http://... # stream to flash curl http://... # print response runurl http://a.py # fetch and run ping 8.8.8.8 nslookup example.com